 The Cummings Institute is proud of its ability to provide a doctoral degree program in an online environment at a highly competitive price.
-Students and prospective students seeking financial relief while continuing their education should contact student Financial Services or their lenders to discuss forbearance or other deferment options.
+Students and prospective students seeking financial relief while continuing their education should contact the Financial Director or their lenders to discuss forbearance or other deferment options.